 p Master elementalist - Exceptional mages which possess spells from all four schools of elemental magic.

-p Hell knight - Powerful warriors often found together that employ the very forces of hell itself.
+p Hell knight - Powerful warriors often found together that employ the very fires of hell itself.

 p Vault guard - Plentiful lumbering oafs with heavy weapons and sturdy armour.

-p Ironbrand convoker - Recalls and buffs enemy units from elsewhere on the floor.
+p Ironbrand convoker - Guardians that recall and strengthen reinforcements from elsewhere on the floor.

-p Ironheart preserver - Soaks partial damage for other enemies, effectively doubling their HP until the preserver dies.
+p Ironheart preserver - Support units that soak partial damage for their allies, effectively doubling their HP until the preserver dies.

 p Servant of whispers - Forsaken monks that have learned to still the air and unleash divine thunder.